D-K-E/opengl-window-tutorial/readme.rst

     set( GLFW_SHARED_LIB
         "${PROJECT_SOURCE_DIR}/libs/glfw/src/libglfw.so")
-        # this establishes the link between the dynamic library of glfw
+        # this sets a variable to the path of the dynamic library of glfw
-        # and your project
         # Meaning that the functions of GLFW would be available at runtime
         # not at compile time.
         # If you have undefined reference errors try compiling
         # GLFW with static library option.
         # Notice that libs/ contain a sub directory glfw/
         # I simply copy pasted the src/ directory that resulted from
-        # the building process of glfw under project_root/lib/glfw/
+        # the building process of glfw to project_root/lib/glfw/

     set ( ALL_LIBS
         ${OpenGL}